Cardinals acquire 6-foot-9 righthander with 98-mph fastball from Phillies for bullpen depth

 The trade was announced by the Cardinals' player development team on Twitter.

-Quezada's power makes him similar to Junior Fernandez, Johan Oviedo, and some of the other relievers the Cardinals will audition for roles in bullpen this season.
+Quezada's power makes him similar to Junior Fernandez, Johan Oviedo and some other relievers the Cardinals will audition for roles in the bullpen this season.

 The Cardinals do not need to fill their 40-man roster before spring training begins and can reserve those spots for additions during camp, such as internal options who win opening-day jobs or outside additions.